LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/using-intents-with-kbs.md

 pagename: Using Intents with KBs
 redirect_from:
     - conversation-builder-knowledge-base.html
+    - knowledge-base-using-intents-with-kbs.html
 Keywords:
 sitesection: Documents
 categoryname: "Conversational AI"
-documentname: Knowledge Base
+documentname: KnowledgeAI
-permalink: knowledge-base-using-intents-with-kbs.html
+permalink: knowledgeai-using-intents-with-kbs.html
 indicator: both
 ---

 ### Introduction

-If your knowledge base is an [external knowledge base with LivePerson AI](knowledge-base-external-knowledge-bases-external-kbs-with-liveperson-ai.html) or an [internal knowledge base](knowledge-base-internal-knowledge-bases-introduction.html) (which also uses LivePerson AI), it makes use of Natural Language Understanding or NLU to evaluate the articles against the consumer's utterance (the intent) in order to return the highest scoring article.
+If your knowledge base is an [external knowledge base with LivePerson AI](knowledgeai-external-knowledge-bases-external-kbs-with-liveperson-ai.html) or an [internal knowledge base](knowledgeai-internal-knowledge-bases-introduction.html) (which also uses LivePerson AI), it makes use of Natural Language Understanding or NLU to evaluate the articles against the consumer's utterance (the intent) in order to return the highest scoring article.

 To set this up, you create a domain with the necessary intents in [Intent Manager](intent-manager-overview.html), where the domain specifies the [NLU engine](intent-manager-natural-language-understanding.html) to use.
 Then, within the Knowledge Base application, you 1) associate the domain with the knowledge base, 2) associate the domain's intents with the articles, and 3) train the knowledge base to use the intents to return the articles.